 The above statements are intended to describe the general nature and level of work being performed by the individual(s) assigned to this position.
 They are not intended to be an exhaustive list of all duties, responsibilities, and skills required.
 Management reserves the right to modify, add, or remove duties and to assign other duties as necessary.
 In addition, reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this position.

-FAFS is an equal employment opportunity employer and employs individuals based upon job qualifications regardless of race, color, creed, religion, sex, ancestry, genetic testing, sexual orientation or affectation, age, veteran or military status, national origin, disability, atypical heredity cellular or blood trait or any other protected classification as established by applicable laws.
+FAFS is an equal employment opportunity employer and employs individuals based upon job qualifications regardless of race, color, religion, sex, ancestry, genetic testing, sexual orientation or affectation, age, veteran or military status, national origin, disability, atypical heredity cellular or blood trait or any other protected classification as established by applicable laws.